-Inner West Council in Sydney has a goal to accelerate community uptake of solar.
-It’s biggest challenge?
-Building typology and housing tenure typical of the Inner West.
+The biggest challenges faced by Inner West Council in western Sydney in rolling out large-scale solar energy initiatives are related to building typology and housing tenure typical of the Inner West.

 More than 40% of inner west dwellings are apartments and 40% of residents are renters – both sectors of the community that have been locked out of solar.
 The inner west community are keen supporters of renewable energy but many just can’t or don’t know how to install solar on their rooftops.

 In 2018, Inner West found that rooftop solar PV uptake in the region was low with only 4% of dwellings installing solar PV.
 To address this, Inner West developed their aptly named Go Solar program.
 The program is shaped by Council’s understanding of its community and where the best opportunities for solar uptake are.

 To meet carbon reduction and renewable energy targets, Council had to rapidly increase total solar capacity.
 The best way to do this was by supporting different sectors of the community – renters and people living in apartments, and targeting large roofs with daytime energy demand such as schools and businesses.
 This has led to the notion of ‘pathways’, knowing that each sector of the community would have a different journey – needs, tools and advice – to reach their solar goals.

 How Inner West Council did it

 Within their Climate and Renewables Strategy, in the section on community carbon emissions, Inner West explains their approach of assisting their community in going solar.
 The broad objectives are as follows:

 - Large solar installations on high impact sites

 - Collective impact – support solar installations on smaller residential and commercial buildings